Command-line options

 -J, --no-job

-disable submission of cluster job
+disable submission of cluster job (when job is already configured in INPUT_YAML)

 Default: False